You can earn a Course Certificate for most Coursera Courses. A Course Certificate is proof that you completed and passed the course.

 - At the top of the page, click Upgrade, or scroll down to the "Course Settings" section and click the Purchase button.

-- Make sure you’ve completed your ID Verification.
+- Make sure you’ve completed your Name or ID Verification.

 Not all courses offer Certificates.
 If you can’t find the option to upgrade to a Certificate in a course, it may not be available.